yogeshkumar9071/LPU-COLAB-SOLUTIONS/README.md

 ### How to Use the Autotyper

-1. Open the autotyper and Press "yes" for all the notifications it shows.
+1. Open the autotyper and accept all notifications by clicking "yes."

-2. Now, copy the required answer from the repository and then paste it in the box that says "Your custom text here".
+2. Next, copy the desired answer from the repository.

+3. Paste the copied answer into the input box labeled "Your custom text."

-3. Now, select "custom text" from the radio buttons and adjust the speed.
+4. Choose "custom text" from the available radio buttons.

+5. Adjust the typing speed to your preference.

-4. Now change the time for starting the autotyper based on your requirements.
+6. Set the start time for the autotyper according to your needs.

+7. Click the "start" button.

-5. Now press start and then place the cursor on LPUCOLAB, where we write the code, and then right click.
+8. Place the cursor in LPUCOLAB, where you typically write code.

-6. The autotyper should start writing the code based on the time you selected for it to start.
+9. Right-click to initiate the autotyper, which will begin typing the code based on your chosen start time.

 ## Contribution

 Contributions to this repository are welcome!
 If you have alternative solutions, improvements, or suggestions for the existing solutions, please feel free to create a pull request.
 Please ensure that your contributions align with the academic integrity guidelines of our institution.
-Please follow these steps for contributing:
+Please follow these steps to contribute:

 1. Fork the repository.